How to Uninstall NordVPN From Linux A Complete Guide

 Are residual files a problem after uninstall?

 Sometimes config folders linger.
-It’s a good idea to search for nordvpn in /etc, ~/.config, and /var/log, then remove any leftovers: How to use nordvpn openvpn config files your complete guide
+It’s a good idea to search for nordvpn in /etc, ~/.config, and /var/log, then remove any leftovers: Nordvpn threat protection pro not turning on heres how to fix it fast

 - sudo rm -rf /etc/nordvpn ~/.nordvpn /var/log/nordvpn